Cheap International Flights from India in October — Best Destinations, Fares, Booking Tips

 Why is October a strategic month for cheap international flights from India?

 October splits cleanly into two pricing zones.
-Across 39,200+ HappyFares October international bookings in 2025, Oct 1-20 departures averaged ₹4,800-9,500 cheaper than Oct 21-31 (the Diwali approach window) on the same routes.
+Early-October departures (Oct 1-20) typically run cheaper than the Oct 21-31 Diwali approach window on the same routes.
 The early-October stretch behaves like a late shoulder — schools back in session, monsoon retreating across the subcontinent and Southeast Asia entering its dry, blue-sky months.
-[ORIGINAL DATA]

 Diwali 2026 falls on November 8, so late-October fares lift as families plan onward festive travel.
 The takeaway: book the first three weeks of October aggressively, and treat the last ten days as premium pricing.